Owen Miller Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks third in MLB.
+- The Braves pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).

-- The Braves allow the fourth-fewest home runs in baseball (102 total, 1.1 per game).
+- Braves pitchers combine to give up 103 home runs (1.1 per game), the third-fewest in baseball.

-- Soroka (1-1) gets the starting nod for the Braves in his fifth start of the season.
-He's put together a 5.40 ERA in 23 1/3 innings pitched, with 19 strikeouts.
+- Winans makes his first start of the season for the Braves.

 © 2023 Data Skrive.
 All rights reserved.